This is a list of recreation sites within the township. Many other sites & activities are available in Alger and Marquette counties.

-This site includes a ramp (hard surface) with a small dock & protective rock breakwall, parking for 18 vehicles (trailer-sized spaces) and provides direct access to Lake Superior.
+This site includes a ramp (hard surface) with a small dock & protective rock breakwall, parking for 18 vehicles (trailer-sized spaces) to provide boaters with access to Lake Superior.
+It is open to boats seasonally (non-winter months); although ice fishermen may use it for access, it is not plowed.
 It is maintained by the Hiawatha National Forest with cooperative efforts from Onota Township and the DNR.

 Laughing Whitefish River

 The John H. Hammer public access site features a ramp (gravel/dirt) for boat access near the mouth of the Laughing Whitefish River.
 Directions: from M28 near Deerton Rd – take North Point Rd (also known as Laughing Whitefish Point Rd) for over two (2) miles – you will cross two bridges.
 There will be a DNR signed road to the left.
-It is north of the Tyoga Trail site and maintained by the DNR.
+It is north of the Tyoga Trail site.

 Deer Lake Park